-Option 1: Pay the non-refundable $50 application fee online during the application process via our Miscellaneous Payments Form or by check or money order mailed to Regent University, Enrollment Support Services, 1000 Regent University Drive, Virginia Beach, VA 23464.
+Pay the non-refundable $50 application fee online during the application process via our Miscellaneous Payments Form or by check or money order mailed to Regent University, Enrollment Support Services, 1000 Regent University Drive, Virginia Beach, VA 23464.

-Step 4: Résumé or CV
+Step 4: Resume or CV

-Submit a résumé or curriculum vita.
+Submit a resume or curriculum vita.
 Please email to your admissions counselor at email@example.com using the subject line: SPC Doctoral Application Pieces.

-Step 5: Unofficial Transcript
+Step 5: Unofficial Transcripts

-Regent University's Office of the Registrar is requesting your official transcripts from your degree-granting institution on your behalf.
-However, we are able to examine your unofficial transcript(s) in order to provide you an admissions decision.
-Please submit your unofficial transcript(s) to our Admissions Office by email to firstname.lastname@example.org using the subject line: SPC Doctoral Application Pieces.
+We are able to examine and view your unofficial transcripts from U.S.-based schools, which indicate successful completion of bachelor's and master's degree programs, in order to review you for an admissions decision.
+Please submit your unofficial transcript to our Admissions Office by email to firstname.lastname@example.org using the subject line: SPC Doctoral Application Pieces.

 Step 6: GRE Scores